Your first meeting with a financial advisor

 Preparing for your initial consultation

-While every conversation is different, you can expect to cover some general information and get a sense of what it’s like to collaborate with your advisor.
+While every conversation is different, you can expect your financial advisor to cover some general information and get a sense of what it’s like to collaborate with your advisor.

 To help prepare for this meeting, you should have a basic idea of your current financial picture and financial goals.
 How are things now?
 Do you have any concerns?
 What do you hope to accomplish in the next few years and longer term?

-Questions to think about in advance of the meeting
+Questions for financial advisor meeting to think about in advance

 If you haven’t already, think about the priorities you have for your financial future.
-Come prepared to answer these questions:
+Come prepared to answer these financial plannig questions:

 - What’s exciting?